Sharp nonasymptotic bounds on the norm of random matrices with independent entries: Extensions and complements

-\begin{proof} As $\xi_{ij}$ are assumed to be symmetric, $\EE[\xi_{ij}^p]=0$ when $p$ is odd.
-It therefore follows readily by inspection of the proof that the conclusion of Proposition~\ref{prop:maincomp} (and of its rectangular counterpart) remains valid under the present assumptions. \end{proof}
+\begin{pf} As $\xi_{ij}$ are assumed to be symmetric, $\EE[\xi_{ij}^p]=0$ when $p$ is odd.
+It therefore follows readily by inspection of the proof that Proposition~\ref{propmaincomp} (and its rectangular counterpart) remains valid under the present assumptions. \end{pf}

-Corollary~\ref{cor:subg} implies, for example, that the conclusions of Theorems~\ref{thm:main} and \ref{thm:rect} hold verbatim when $g_{ij}$ are replaced by independent Rademacher variables $\varepsilon_{ij}$, that is, $\mathbf{P}[\varepsilon_{ij}=\pm 1]=1/2$ (see Section~\ref{sec:rad} below for more on such matrices).
+Corollary~\ref{corsubg} implies, for example, that the conclusions of Theorems~\ref{teomain} and~\ref{teorect} hold verbatim when $g_{ij}$ are replaced by independent Rademacher variables $\varepsilon_{ij}$, that is, $\mathbf{P}[\varepsilon_{ij}=\pm1]=1/2$; see Section~\ref{secrad} below for more on such matrices.
 The moment assumption $\EE[\xi_{ij}^{2p}]\le\EE[g^{2p}]$ is somewhat unwieldy, however.
-We can obtain a similar result under standard subgaussian tail assumptions.
+We can obtain a similar result under standard sub-Gaussian tail assumptions.